geoadmin/mf-chsdi3/chsdi/static/doc/source/api/faq/index.rst

 Which layers are searchable?
 ****************************

-We define a layer as searchable when its features can be searched.
-Here there is the list of all searchable layers:
+A layer is searchable when its features can be searched.
+Below, you can find the complete list of all searchable layers:

 .. raw:: html